 Read more: Tips for hiking in the rain and wet weather

-Otherwise it’s a lovely walk, with the usually woodland, fields and ponies.
+Otherwise it’s a lovely walk taking you from a charming village to a port town, with woodland, fields, and ponies in between.
 Of all the walks I have done in the New Forest, it probably was the least foresty.
 A little more English countryside vibes.

-This walk is the only point to point one on the list, you could easily make it circular though if you want to make a full day of it.
+This walk is the only linear one on the list.
+You could easily make it circular though, if you want to make a full day of it.
 You don’t even need to decide now.
-You could go an do it, then see how you feel, as both Lymington and Brockenhurst have a train station with a direct link.
+Go and do it, then see how you feel, as both Lymington and Brockenhurst have a train station with a direct link.

 Read more: Brockenhurst to Lymington – full guide

-6) Lyndhurst Parish walk – The walk with the cutest homes in the New Forest
+6) Lyndhurst Parish walk – The one with the cutest homes in the New Forest

-This walk in the New Forest takes around around the parish boundary.
-As such, you can easily shorten the walk to get back into the town centre.
+This walk in the New Forest takes you around the parish boundary of Lyndhurst Village.
+As such, you can easily shorten the walk to get back into the village centre.
 It is one of 2 official New Forest walks on this list (by that I mean, one that I didn’t make up).

 You will walk through the usual woodland and open fields, and pass by surrounding hamlets with cute houses, giving a charming feel to the walk.
 There is a pub en route for a little refreshment break.
-Ponies will also most likely feature on this walk.
+The famous New Forest ponies will also most likely feature on this walk

 Lyndhurst doesn’t have a train station, but you can get a bus with links to Southampton, Brockenhurst and Lymmington.
 Each of which have direct trains from London Waterloo.